beton-ochoa/beton-ochoa.github.io/index.md

 >> ![ ](/Defense2.png)

 **November 16th, 2022:** Congrats to our master student **Pedro Chavarrias**, who succesfully defendeded his master thesis today!
-He was co-supervised by  **Dr. Sharib Ali** from the University of Leeds.
-The title of his thesis was **"Detection and classification of diseases in colon and stomach using deep learning techniques", in which we used the Endoscopic Disease Dataset for trainign a more rosbust polyp detector**.
+He was co-supervised by  **Dr. Sharib Ali** from the **University of Leeds**.
+The title of his thesis was **"Detection and classification of diseases in colon and stomach using deep learning techniques"**, in which we used the Endoscopic Disease Dataset for trainign a more rosbust polyp detector.

 He published a paper at the Caption Workshop at MICCAI 2022 (Singapore) and another one in the Mexican Int.
-Conferenc eonAI (MICAI).
+Conference on AI (MICAI).
 He also won the best posrer at the LatinX in AI research workshop at the **European Conference on Computer Vision (ECCV)**,  a bright future is waiting for him!

 >> ![ ](/Defense1.png)

 **October 29th, 2022:** We had a very succesful week in Montrerrey and we have to close it with a high note.
 We orgainized a BBQ!
-The nort of Mexico is fmaous for this and we took advantage that some of our members live here and are norteños...
+The nort of Mexico is famous for this and we took advantage that some of our members live here and are norteños...
 We had so much fun and we invited some people from the SMIA, we were 30 persons in total (there were a couple of students from my Deep Learning class too)

 >> ![ ](/MICAI4.png)